augurios/NPM-GUI-Manager/README.md

 ## Overview

-This project is the VueJS version of Soft UI Dashboard PRO by Creative Tim.
-It provides a graphical user interface for managing NPM packages.
+This project provides a graphical user interface for managing NPM packages.

 ## Project Structure